Early Dynastic Period (Mesopotamia): Administration

-Temples
+Temples and religion

 Carved figure with feathers.
 The king-priest, wearing a net skirt and a hat with leaves or feathers, stands before the door of a temple, symbolized by two great maces.
 The inscription mentions the god Ningirsu.
 Early Dynastic Period, circa 2700 BCE, Girsu.

 Wall plaque from Ur, with image of a temple (lower right).
 Circa 2500 BCE.
 British Museum.

 The centers of Eridu and Uruk, two of the earliest cities, developed large temple complexes built of mud-brick.
 Developed as small shrines in the earliest settlements, by the ED the temples became the most imposing structures in their cities, each dedicated to its own deity.

 Each city had at least one major deity.
 Sumer was divided into about thirteen independent cities which were divided by canals and boundary stones during the ED.

 Population

-Funeral procession at the Royal Cemetery of Ur (items and positions in tomb PG 789), circa 2600 BCE (reconstitution).
+Funeral procession at the Royal Cemetery of Ur (items and positions in tomb PG 789), circa 2600 BC (reconstitution).